rqlite/rqlite.io/content/en/docs/API/Read Consistency/_index.md

  See the examples at the end of this page to learn how to control _freshness_.

 ## Which should I use?
-_Weak_ is almost certainly sufficient for your application, and is the default read consistency level.
-Unless your cluster Leader is continually changing while you're actually executing queries there will be never be any difference between _weak_ and _strong_ -- but using _strong_ will result in much slower queries, which is not what most people want.
+_Weak_ is usually the right choice for your application, and is the default read consistency level.
+Unless your cluster Leader is continually changing while you're actually executing queries there will be never be any difference between _weak_ and _strong_ -- but using _strong_ will result in much slower queries, and more load on your cluster, which is not what most people want.

+One exception is if you're querying read-only nodes.
+In that case you probably want to specify _None_, possibly setting the `freshness` control too.
+If you set a read consistency level other than `None` when querying a read-only node then that read-only node will simply forward the request to the Leader (which partially defeats the purpose of read-only nodes).

 ## How do I specify read consistency?
 To explicitly select consistency, set the query param `level` to the desired level.
 However, you should use _none_ with read-only nodes, unless you want those nodes to actually forward the query to the Leader.